turingschool/curriculum/source/projects/blogger.markdown

 <%= link_to 'Back', articles_path %>
 ```

-The `create` action handles the logic for logging in, based on the parameters passed from the rendered form: username and password.
+The `create` action handles the logic for logging in, based on the parameters passed from the rendered form: email and password.
 If the login is successful, the user is redirected to the articles index, or if the user had been trying to access a restricted page, back to that page.
 If the login fails, we'll re-render the login form.
 The `destroy` action calls the `logout` method provided by Sorcery and then redirects.

 Next we need some routes so we can access those actions from our browser.
 Open up `config/routes.rb` and make sure it includes the following: